ShyamPrgrmr/chaos-engineering-ai-agent/readme.md

 3. Once you the setup is completed, run below command to get private key and copy the content.
 > sudo cat /root/ai-agent.pem

-4. Now, create a folder and file "./Tools API/helper/host/creds/passkey.pem" and paste the copied content.
+4. Now, create a folder and file `./Tools API/helper/host/creds/passkey.pem` and paste the copied content.

+5. Open `./Tools API/config/docker-host.conf` and paste the hostname or ip in hostname field.

 5. Run the "python main.py".